microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 In this tutorial, we will explore how to build an iOS application that incorporates ONNX Runtime's On-Device Training solution.
 On-device training refers to the process of training a machine learning model directly on an edge device without relying on cloud services or external servers.

-In this tutorial, we will build a simple speaker identification app that learns to idefiy a speaker's voice.
+In this tutorial, we will build a simple speaker identification app that learns to identify a speaker's voice.
 We will take a look at how to train a model on-device, export the trained model, and use the trained model to perform inference.

 Here is what the application will look like: